opdsbanasya/NamsteReact/Episode 3/README.md

 `Component composition` : Nesting components inside other components.

-### cross-side scripting
+### Cross-side-scripting Attacks
-Some APIs are sending some malicious code into your browser, the browser will execute that blindly, but React sanitize the code before rendering it to the browser.
+Some APIs are sending some malicious code into your browser, the browser will execute that blindly, it knows as `Cross-side-scripting Attack`.
+React sanitize the code before rendering it to the browser.